jbrisbin/rabbitmq-webhooks/README.markdown

 * 0.1 - Synchronous HTTP send, no URL patterns.
 Rough draft.

-### Be Careful!

-If you misconfigure the webhooks plugin it will likely kill your broker.
-On the TODO list is robust error handling that will take care of this for you.
-But keep in mind that this is still fairly untested code.
-It works fine, it's just not very forgiving.

 ### Install from Zip

 Download the .tar.gz file from from the downloads section: